 Verification Review Process

-The goal of the verification review is to verify that a carrier deployed broadband service meeting the FCC’s requirements to a qualifying number of locations by the applicable deployment milestone deadlines.
+The goal of the verification review is to confirm that a carrier deployed broadband service meeting the FCC’s minimum performance standards to a qualifying number of locations by the relevant deployment milestone deadlines.
 Carriers will be required to submit documentation that can serve as proof of deployment for each location reported in the HUBB that is selected for verification review.
 This documentation must include evidence that:

 After receiving supporting documentation, USAC will begin the verification testing process.
 USAC encourages carriers to send documentation to the verification team as it becomes available, rather than waiting to provide everything at once.
 This will expedite the review process.